 3. What's the difference between "small talk" and "conversation"?

-Answer: Actually, small talk is a minor but important type of conversation.
+Answer: Actually, small talk is a specific and important type of conversation.
 It is less complex and has as its main purpose building and maintaining relationships by talking about common topics such as family, business, sports, entertainment, and so forth.

-4. Doesn't successful conversation depend on both, or all, talkers?
+4. Does successful conversation depend on all talkers?

 Answer: Yes.
-However, a conversationalist of low or average skill may not be able to create a satisfying conversation with a stranger of modest skill.
-A proficient conversationalist would probably be able to do so.
+However, a conversationalist of low or average skill may not be able to create a good conversation with a stranger.
+However, a skilled conversationalist would probably be able to do so.
 Think of a Fred Astaire dancing with a partner who has minimal dancing skills.
 He would make that partner better despite her low level of skill.

-5. What function does listening play in conversation?
+5. What is the function of listening in conversation?

-good receivers, and some "good listeners" are not very good talkers.
-One needs both skill-sets.
+good receivers, and some good listeners are not very good talkers.
+You need both skill-sets.
 Some excellent

 conversationalists do less than 50% of the talking, sometimes only 20-25% of the talking, occasionally as little as 10%.

-6. What are the personal and professional rewards for becoming more skillful at conversation?
+6. What are the rewards for becoming skillful at conversation?

 Answer: They are many, including improved human relations with family and friends and greater effectiveness in the workplace.
 Highly skillful conversationalists tend to rise in their jobs and professions, often achieving positions of leadership.
 The evidence is clear that just as advanced education is related to higher income, so is greater conversational skill related to higher income.

-7. Where and how can I develop my conversational skills?
+7. How can I develop my conversational skills?

 Answer: Identify places where people engage in intelligent talk, such as book clubs, discussion groups, and salons.
-In the U.S. and Canada, somecities have "Conversation Cafes" that meet weekly.
-Also, it's helpful to spend time with persons you know to be excellent conversationalists, who have many of the mastery proficiencies .
+In the U.S. and Canada, some cities have "Conversation Cafes" that meet weekly.
+It's helpful to spend time with persons you know to be excellent conversationalists, those who have many of the mastery proficiencies .
 You can even create your own "conversation circle" and invite a few qualified people for open discussions on topics of mutual interest.

 8. How can I improve my speaking vocabulary?

-Answer: Mainly through reading good literary material, including fiction, poetry, essays, as well as non-fiction material.
-Many of the new words we acquire we learn from the context of the material.
-You can also listen to audio tapes ("books on tape") and to people who use rich vocabularies.
-Then you must put the new words to use when talking to others.
-One aspect to mastery in vocabulary is the ability to use it appropriately, depending on the person you are talking to.
+Answer: Mainly through reading good writing, including fiction, poetry, essays, as well as non-fiction material.
+You can learn useful new words from the context of the material.
+You can also listen to audio tapes and to people who use rich vocabularies such as hosts and quests on public radio.
+Then you must soon use the new words when talking to develop the ability to use it appropriately.

 9. How can I overcome my nervousness or shyness when talking to people?

-Answer: Oftentimes the nervousness results from self-consciousness about not knowing what to say.
+Answer: Often your nervousness results from self-consciousness and not knowing what to say.
 As we acquire greater social learning and conversational skills, that nervousness tends to fade away.
-Confidence usually comes when we know we can do it because we have repeatedly done it.
-To gain this confidence, we must practice regularly talking to others.
-Sadly, too often shy or anxious people avoid social contact and thus do not gain the fluency needed for confidence.
-It is also possible to reduce anxiety by changes in our thinking about conversation, such as the change from "I'll probably say something stupid" to "I am able to talk effectively with others."
+Confidence comes when we know we can do it because we have repeatedly done it.
+To gain this confidence, you must practice regularly talking to others.
+Too often shy or anxious people avoid social contact and therefore do not gain the fluency needed for confidence.
+It is also possible to reduce anxiety by changes in how you think about conversing, such as the change from "I'll probably say something stupid" to "I am able to talk effectively with others."